jeyemPF/deskme-g6-2024/README.md

 Imagine a world where finding your perfect workspace is as easy as ordering your morning coffee.
 That's the world **Desk Me** is creating! 🌍✨

 Our cutting-edge hotdesk booking system is not just a tool; it's your office's new best friend.
 Whether you're an early bird 🐦 catching the prime window seat or a night owl 🦉 seeking a quiet corner, Desk Me has got you covered!

+## 📚 About This Project

+This project is part of our **Information Systems Project Management (ISPM)** course in our third year.
+It's not just any project; it's our gateway to revolutionizing workspace management for PAGIBIG! 🏠💙

+**Checked and Approved by:** Mr. Pebz Ronquillo Buan 👨‍🏫✅

 ## 🎭 Meet the Dream Team: Group 6 Extraordinaire